-From December 31st, 2024, for the purposes of prudential consolidation under Article 18 of the Capital Requirements Regulation III ("CRR III"), the companies of Group Drivalia (regardless of long-term or short-term rental) entered the banking scope of CA Auto Bank, due to the redefinition of the notion of ancillary services undertaking introduced by Regulation (EU) No. 2024/1623.
+From December 31st, 2024, for the purposes of prudential consolidation under Article 18 of the Capital Requirements Regulation III ("CRR III"), the companies of the Drivalia group (regardless of long-term or short-term rental) entered the banking scope of CA Auto Bank due to the redefinition of the notion of instrumental enterprise introduced by Regulation (EU) No. 2024/1623.

-The Notes to the Consolidated Financial Statements clearly illustrate the accounting policies adopted in determining the results of operations and financial position; they adequately indicate the composition of and changes in the assets and liabilities and in the items of the income statement, and anything else required by current regulations.
+The notes to the financial statements clearly illustrate the valuation criteria adopted in determining the financial position and operating performance; they adequately indicate the composition and changes assets and liabilities recorded in the statement of financial position, as well as the income statement and anything else required by current legislation.

-The application of these criteria, absent any reason for departures, has made it possible to correctly draw out, from a global perspective, a representation of consolidated and financial position, along with consolidated results.
+The application of these criteria, without any reasons for derogation, has allowed for a true and fair view, from an overall perspective, of the consolidated financial position, operating performance, and cash flows.

-Regarding the Consolidated Sustainability Report as of December 31st, 2024, we have taken note of the contents of the report of the Independent Auditor pursuant to article 14-bis of Legislative Decree 39/2010, dated March 25th, 2025.
-We established a regular exchange of information flows with the Independent Auditor and the appointed structures, and supervised the process of preparing the Consolidated Sustainability Report.
+Regarding the Consolidated Sustainability Reporting as of December 31st, 2024, we have taken note of the contents of the report of the Independent Auditor pursuant to article 14bis of Legislative Decree 39/2010, dated March 25th, 2025.
+We established a regular exchange of information flows with the Independent Auditor and the appointed structures, and supervised the process of preparing the Consolidated Sustainability Reporting.
 During the supervisory activity on the Consolidated Sustainability Reporting, no elements have come to our attention that would lead us to believe that the dedicated processes and structures are inadequate.

-4.3 Proposals pertaining the approval of the Financial Statements results of the audit carried out by the Independent Auditor, PricewaterhouseCoopers S.p.A., as described in the Independent Auditor's report in accordance with article 14 of Legislative Decree 27th January 2010, no. 39 and article 10 of Regulation (EU) no. 537/2014, the Board of Statutory Auditors does not have any further comments or proposals with regard to the Financial Statements as of December 31st, 2024, finds no reason to oppose to the approval by the Shareholders' General Meeting, and agrees on the proposal formulated by the Board of Directors regarding the allocation of the net profit for the year.
+4.3 Proposals regarding the approval of the financial statements

+Considering the information acquired through our oversight activities and outlined above, and also considering the results of the activities carried out by the Independent Auditors, PricewaterhouseCoopers S.p.A., as described in the Independent Auditor's report in accordance with article 14 of Legislative Decree 27 January 2010, no. 39 and Article 10 of Regulation (EU) no. 537/2014, the Board of Statutory Auditors does not have any further comments or proposals with regard to the Financial Statements as of and for the year ended December 31st, 2024, sees no reason to object to their approval by the Shareholders' General Meeting, and agrees on the proposal made by the Board of Directors regarding the allocation of the profit for the year.